-In planning and performing our audit of the basic financial statements of the Alameda County Mosquito Abatement District (District), in accordance with auditing standards generally accepted in the United States of America, we considered the District's internal control over financial reporting (internal control) as a basis for designing our auditing procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the District's internal control.
+In planning and performing our audit of the basic financial statements of the Alameda County Mosquito Abatement District (District) as of and for the year ended June 30, 2019, in accordance with auditing standards generally accepted in the United States of America, we considered the District's internal control over financial reporting (internal control) as a basis for designing our auditing procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the District's internal control.
 Accordingly, we do not express an opinion on the effectiveness of the District's internal control.

 Our consideration of internal control was for the limited purpose described in the preceding paragraph and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and, therefore, material weaknesses or significant deficiencies may exist and that were not identified.
 In addition, because of inherent limitations in internal control, including the possibility of management override of controls, misstatements due to error or fraud may occur and not be detected by such controls.
-However, as discussed below, we identified certain deficiencies in internal control that we consider to be significant deficiencies.
+Given these limitations during our audit, we did not identify any deficiencies in internal control to be material weaknesses.
+However, material weaknesses may exist that have not been identified.

 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct misstatements on a timely basis.
 A material weakness is a deficiency, or a combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the District's financial statements will not be prevented, or detected and corrected on a timely basis.
-We did not identify any deficiencies in internal control that we consider to be material weaknesses.

 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
-We consider the deficiencies in internal control included on the Schedule of Significant Deficiencies to be significant deficiencies.